 Basically, to start, you would typically specify a Date Range and then employ a regular expression similar to this against the Server Message column:

 (Note: If you're not yet familiar with regular expressions, this introductory article to regular expressions is a good place to start.)

-Once the Search is run, the managed file transfer server would gather all records in the logs where a .jpg, .bmp, or .png can be found in the Server Message column.
+Once the Search is run, the managed file transfer server would gather all records in the logs where a .jpg, .bmp, .png, etc. can be found in the Server Message column.

 The results would then be made available in the Results tab.

-From there, you could view the results (and maybe eventually print it) by clicking on the View button.
+From there, you could view the results by clicking on the View button.